chrisbcarl/web-design-zero-to-hero/README.md

 (Part I on YouTube)[#]
 (Part II on YouTube)[#]

-Emails if you have any questiopns or run into issues:
+Emails of the presentors, if you have any questions:
 1) Lukas Garcia - lgarcia2013@fau.edu
 2) Chris Carl - ccarl2@fau.edu